Thomaswang0822/Streamline_Sample/README.md

 - EnableHack: a global switch, default false.
 If false, the app will run in its original behavior, rendering Sponza Palace.
 - Identifier: a string that helps you identify this run, default "UNDEFINED".
 Usually set to scene name.
-- RenderResolution: a int that controls the render resolution in K, default 1.
+- DisplayResolution: a int that controls the display resolution in K, default 1.
 Only accepted values are 1, 2, and 4.
+For now we fix render resolution to 1K.
 - ParseJitter: whether to parse and use the jitter data from input filenames, default false.
 Currently we only have it in 1K inputs, so it will be forced to false it render resolution is not 1K.
 - HackPaths: **a single folder relative path** to the input frame capture folder, default *"../media/TEST_SCENE/NPP_JI"*.
 The path to the encoded MVs and Depths will be constructed automatically by replacing "NPP_JI" to "MVD_JI".
 - StoreOutput: whether to store output (screenshots), default false.